Chapter 12: Travels and Trials

 As they traveled together, Mylo picked berries and distributed them to the rest of the group.
 They were sour, but eased the growing hole in his stomach.

-During each water break, Junia had him hold large stones or branches and do a series of stretches that left him sweating profusely and just as sore as if he had healed from a major injury.
+During each water break, Silver Paladin had him hold large stones or branches and do a series of stretches that left him sweating profusely and just as sore as if he had healed from a major injury.
 The worst part was the soreness didn’t fade like it usually did.
 It was just there; every second of every moment.

-Junia pushed them to continue until the sun began to set.
+Silver Paladin pushed them to continue until the sun began to set.
 The twilight sent a chill down his spine as the noises of the forest changed from birds and squirrels to crickets and owls.

 “I’ll go collect some dry wood.”
 The Mineralite headed the opposite way.